Eduard Bello

-Eduard Alexander Bello Gil (born 20 August 1995) is a Venezuelan professional footballer who plays as a winger for Liga MX club Mazatlán.
+Eduard Alexander Bello Gil (born 20 August 1995) is a Venezuelan professional footballer who plays as a winger for Chilean club Universidad Católica on loan from Barcelona SC.

 Club career

 Yaracuyanos

 Born in Cúa, Bello began playing football at the age of four, while also playing baseball.
 Aged 14, he chose the former sport and joined Yaracuyanos FC's youth setup.

 Bello made his first team debut for Yaracuyanos on 22 September 2013, starting in a 2–0 Primera División away loss against Tucanes de Amazonas.
 He scored his first senior goal the following 19 January, netting his team's first in a 4–2 loss at Deportivo Táchira, and finished the campaign as a starter but suffering team relegation.

 Carabobo

-On 25 June 2014, Bello moved to fellow top tier side Carabobo FC.
+On 25 June 2014, Bello moved to fellow top-tier side Carabobo FC.
 After spending his first two campaigns as a backup option, he established himself as a regular in the first team.

-Bello scored a brace ain a 3–2 home win against Zamora FC on 17 April 2016, and repeated the feat roughly one year later in a 5–1 away routing of Zulia FC.
+Bello scored a brace ain a 3–2 home win against Zamora on 17 April 2016, and repeated the feat roughly one year later in a 5–1 away routing of Zulia.
 He ended the 2017 season with nine goals and eleven assists, being regarded as one of the best players in the tournament.